Chelsea come up short again and new perspective is needed to catch Liverpool and Man City | Goal.com

 Eden Hazard was the last player to score over 20 goals for Chelsea in a single season and that came during his final campaign in 2018-19.

-They've not integrated Lukaku into the squad very well.
-His 15 touches at Wembley on Saturday are a sign that, without a team built around him, he cannot perform in big matches for Chelsea.
+Chelsea have not integrated Lukaku into the squad very well.
+His 15 touches at Wembley on Saturday are a sign that, without a team built around him, he cannot perform in big matches for the Blues.

-The Blues played decently in both matches against Liverpool but Edouard Mendy had to produce a masterful performance in the Carabao Cup final and they hung on largely as a result of Liverpool’s poor finishing in the FA Cup game a few months later.
+Tuchel's team played decently in both finals against Liverpool, but Edouard Mendy had to produce a masterful performance in the Carabao Cup and they hung on largely as a result of Liverpool’s poor finishing in the FA Cup game a few months later.

-Playing with five at the back is due to a lack of physicality in the spine of the team with 37-year-old Thiago Silva best-suited to this system and Jorginho requiring men behind him due to a lack of recovery pace to stop counterattacks.
+Playing with five at the back is due to a lack of physicality in the spine of the team, with 37-year-old Thiago Silva best-suited to this system and Jorginho requiring men behind him due to his lack of recovery pace to stop counterattacks.

 Then there are further issues regarding transfers and contracts.

-Antonio Rudiger and Andreas Christensen will leave the club on free transfers to Real Madrid and Barcelona respectively.
+Antonio Rudiger and Andreas Christensen will leave the club on free transfers to Real Madrid and Barcelona respectively this summer.

 In the Dane's case, that decision was taken after talks broke down between the club and the player.
 Christensen is said to have pulled out of the FA Cup final as relationships in the camp are not as strong as the bonds which allowed the club to win the Champions League as relative underdogs.

-Initially it was felt that Rudiger's situation would be impacted by sanctions, which wouldn't allow Chelsea to renew player contracts, but he has since set the record straight, hinting that his situation was similar to Christensen’s.
+Initially it was felt that Rudiger's situation would be impacted by sanctions, which would not allow Chelsea to renew player contracts, but he has since set the record straight, hinting that his situation was similar to Christensen’s.

 “I don’t want to go deep into things.
 There was a chance but sanctions are not the problem," he said at Wembley.